ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 ---
 category: simple-plugin
 order: 26
+modified_at: 2022-07-15
 ---

-# Abbreviation plugin tutorial - part 3
+# Abbreviation plugin tutorial &ndash; part 3

 You made it to the final part of the abbreviation plugin tutorial.
 In this part, we will improve accessibility of our plugin.
 We will also work on a command, which will additionally grab the text from user's selection, and insert it into our form.
 And more!

-We will pick up where we left off in {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 the second part}, so make sure you finished it, or grab our starter files for this part.
+We pick up where we left off in the {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 second part}, so make sure you finished it, or grab our [starter files for this part](https://github.com/ckeditor/ckeditor5-tutorials-examples/)<!-- Change link to final -->.

-If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).
+If you want to see the final product of this tutorial before you plunge in, check out the [live demo](#demo).

 ## Improving accessibility

-Let's make our plugin accessible for users who rely on keyboards for navigation.
-We want to ensure that pressing `tab` and `shift + tab` will move focus around in the form view, and pressing `esc` will close it.
+First, we make our plugin accessible for users who rely on keyboards for navigation.
+We want to ensure that pressing <kbd>Tab</kbd> and <kbd>Shift</kbd> + <kbd>Tab</kbd> will move focus around in the form view, and pressing `esc` will close it.

 <info-box>
-In order to improve accessibility of the plugin, it's important to understand how keystroke and focus management works in the CKEditor 5 framework.
-We recommend you read up on {@link framework/guides/architecture/ui-library#keystrokes-and-focus-management the basics}, or do {@link framework/guides/deep-dive/focus-tracking a deep dive into focus tracking}.
+	In order to improve the accessibility of the plugin, it is important to understand how keystroke and focus management works in the CKEditor 5 framework.
+We recommend you {@link framework/guides/architecture/ui-library#keystrokes-and-focus-management read up on the basics}, or do a {@link framework/guides/deep-dive/focus-tracking deep dive into focus tracking}.
 </info-box>

-We have some ready-to-use options to help us out - {@link framework/guides/deep-dive/focus-tracking#using-the-keystrokehandler-class the KeystrokeHandler}, {@link framework/guides/deep-dive/focus-tracking#using-the-focustracker-class FocusTracker}, and {@link framework/guides/deep-dive/focus-tracking#using-the-focuscycler-class FocusCycler} helper classes.
+We have some ready-to-use options to help us out &ndash; the {@link framework/guides/deep-dive/focus-tracking#using-the-keystrokehandler-class the KeystrokeHandler}, {@link framework/guides/deep-dive/focus-tracking#using-the-focustracker-class FocusTracker}, and {@link framework/guides/deep-dive/focus-tracking#using-the-focuscycler-class FocusCycler} helper classes.

 ### Adding a keystroke handler and a focus tracker

-Start by importing the {@link module:utils/keystrokehandler~KeystrokeHandler `KeystrokeHandler`} and {@link module:utils/focustracker~FocusTracker `FocusTracker`} classes into your form view, and creating their new instances in the `constructor()`.
+We start by importing the {@link module:utils/keystrokehandler~KeystrokeHandler `KeystrokeHandler`} and {@link module:utils/focustracker~FocusTracker `FocusTracker`} classes into our form view, and creating their new instances in the `constructor()`.

-Now, in the `render()` method, you can add each element of our `childViews` view collection to the `focusTracker`.
-There, you can also start listening for the keystrokes coming from the rendered view element.
+Now, in the `render()` method, we add each element of our `childViews` view collection to the `focusTracker`.
+There, we can also start listening for the keystrokes coming from the rendered view element.

-Lastly, let's add a `destroy()` method, and destroy both the focus tracker and the keystroke handler.
-It will ensure that when the user kills the editor, our helpers 'die' too, preventing any memory leakages.
+Finally let's add the `destroy()` method, and destroy both the focus tracker and the keystroke handler.
+It will ensure that when the user kills the editor, our helpers "die" too, preventing any memory leaks.

 ```js
 // abbreviation/abbreviationview.js